Xe/nixos-configs/README.md

 Named after a character from My Little Pony: Friendship is Magic.
 This is my old 2013 trashcan mac pro.
 It is now delegated to server tasks.

+## keanu

+Named after Keanu Reeves.
+This is my fiance's old laptop.
+It's delegated to server tasks and anything that can take a while without much worry.

 ## shachi

 Japanese for orca, this is a transliteration of シャチ.
 This is a Ryzen 5 3600